mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 If you want maximum control and like to experiment:\
 Platinum Weather Card is the most powerful option, letting you mix and match data sources and customize the look.

+For a quick hourly overview alongside your main cards:\
+The Hourly Weather Card.
+The colour bar format is faster to scan than icons and fits into an existing dashboard without taking up much room.

-## My Setup
+## My current Setup

 At the moment I use the Clock Weather card in my main dashboard in combination with the forecast from the then standard built-in weather card.
-Using the custom `vertical-stack-in-card' card, these can be nicely stitched together to give them a "one card" look and feel.
+Using the custom `vertical-stack-in-card` card, these can be nicely stitched together to give them a "one card" look and feel.
 Here is the YAML of the combination:

 ```yaml
 type: custom:vertical-stack-in-card